ElektraInitiative/PermaplanT/doc/tests/protocols/MTP_2023-07-8_Heatmap_V1.md

 ### Test Steps

-1. Create the database and run migrations.
+1. Get a clean database with all migrations: `cd backend && diesel database reset`.
 2. Insert the plants using the scraper (`cd scraper && npm run insert`)
 3. Start the backend (`cd backend && cargo run`).
 4. Create a map (via Postman, equivalent cURL below - remember to insert the token).